 Indigenous culture, heritage and knowledge are integrated into CBU’s Indigenous education options, offering all CBU students the opportunity to not just learn about these cultures, but to learn from them and to apply the teachings throughout their careers.

-- The development of Unama’ki College which provides outreach and support for Indigenous learners and which is largely responsible for the successful graduation of approximately 600 Aboriginal students in recent decades.
+- The development of Unama’ki College which provides outreach and support for Indigenous learners and which is largely responsible for the successful graduation of nearly 1,000 Indigenous students in recent decades.
 Unama’ki College is currently developing a significant scholarly research capability anchored in health, environment and well-being and a new undergraduate program based on the concept of ‘two eyed seeing’ to build on the positive experience of Integrative Science programming.

 - The delivery of ‘in-community’ teaching on Cape Breton Island (Unama’ki), mainland Nova Scotia, and Quebec involving BA, BA (Community Studies), BBA, BEd, and MBA delivery.